prakharmodi26/AI_Rewrite_extension/README.md

 - Clipboard: Copy must be a user gesture from the overlay.

 Security Note
-- The HMAC secret is stored in `chrome.storage.local` for demo purposes only.
-In production, delegate signing to a trusted proxy or use a different auth flow.
+- For development, the options page can store an HMAC secret in `chrome.storage.local`.
+For production, use a trusted proxy or a different auth flow.